MAINE RECOVERY HUB

 RECOVERY COMMUNITY CENTERS AROUND MAINE

-The Maine Recovery Hub Is made up of thirteen recovery community centers that provide recovery support in their communities.
+The Maine Recovery Hub is made up of sixteen recovery community centers that provide recovery support in their communities.
 PRCC provides technical support and networking opportunities to support these recovery community centers.

 - Aroostook Recovery Center of Hope